icosa-foundation/open-brush-docs/user-guide/using-the-open-brush-tools-quick-tools-and-menu-panels/extras-panel/snap-settings-panel.md

 Use the position-axis buttons with the grid interval and the rotation-axis buttons with the angle interval.
 Axis snapping is different from the [Transform Panel's axis locks](transform-panel.md): snapping rounds movement or rotation to increments, while a lock prevents that component from changing.

+### Apply snapping to a selection

+Snapping also works after objects have been placed.
+Select the strokes or media you want to adjust, then use the panel's position or rotation action to apply the current grid or angle settings to the selection.
+Position snapping respects the enabled position axes.
+Rotation snapping applies to widgets; brush strokes do not have an independent rotation to snap.

 ### Snap to Guides

 When you have guides active in your scene, you can enable snapping to align selections and brush strokes to guide surfaces.
 This works with: